amkelly/amkelly.github.io/README.md

 I bought a recent humble bundle of python training resources here and have been working my way through How to Think like a computer science.

-Working on some python exercises occasionally too on codewars.io, pythonmorsels and
+Working on some python exercises occasionally too on codewars.io, [pythonmorsels] and [Reuven Lerner's Weekly Python Exercises](https://lerner.co.il)

 ## Notes Pages: